Skip to main content

 Review pipeline failures in your CI dashboard.
 Use --format json output to integrate with alerting tools like Slack, PagerDuty, or Datadog.

-• Run validation on every PR that touches policy files.
+• Run validation on every PR that touches card files.
 Static validation is fast and catches the most common mistakes before human review begins.

 • Run evaluation on main branch merges (pre-deploy).
-Evaluation confirms the policy works against real agent data, not just schema correctness.
+Evaluation confirms the card’s policy works against your agent’s tools, not just schema correctness.

-• Store policy.yaml in version control alongside application code.
+• Store card.yaml in version control alongside application code.
 This gives you diff visibility, rollback capability, and a clear audit trail for every policy change.

 • Use --format json for programmatic parsing in complex pipelines.
 JSON output integrates cleanly with jq, custom scripts, and downstream CI steps.